agnosto/fansly-scraper/TRACKER.md

 - [x] Better CLI help output
 - [x] Fix m3u8 downloading for potential higher quality (want to do more testing on different hardware, but should be fine for the most part)
 - [x] Fix editing config option (broke in refactor lol)
+- [x] Add option to download purchases directly and save to model folder (default to creating {model id}/purchases if account is deleted)

 ## ToDo: